hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Inheritance

 ### Why It's a Good Application of OOP
-ShuhanMiner effectively applies **inheritance** in its reporting system.
+ShuhanMiner applies **inheritance** in its reporting system.
 The `FinancialReport` and `PerformanceReport` classes both extend the base `MonitoringReport` class, reusing shared functionalities while adding specific behaviors for financial and performance analysis.

 **Example from Code:**
 ```javascript